Everard Baths: History

-Everard Baths was a Turkish bath founded by financier James Everard in 1888 in a former church building, designed in a typical late-nineteenth-century Victorian Romanesque Revival architectural style.
-James Everard who operated the Everard brewery on 135th Street converted it to a bathhouse in 1888.
+Everard Baths was a Victorian Turkish bath founded by financier James Everard in 1888 in a former church building, designed in a typical late-19th-century Victorian Romanesque Revival architectural style.
+Everard, who operated the Everard brewery on 135th Street, converted it to a bathhouse in 1888.
 Everard's bathhouse was intended for general health and fitness.

 On November 28, 1898, a soldier was found dead in his room at the baths and gas was suspected.

 On January 5, 1919, the New York Society for the Suppression of Vice encouraged a police raid in which the manager and nine customers were arrested for lewd behavior.
 It was raided again in 1920 with 15 arrests.

 It was patronized largely by homosexuals by the 1920s and became the community's preeminent social venue from the 1930s onward.
-It was patronized by gay men before the 1920s and by the 1930s had a reputation as "classiest, safest, and best known of the baths," eventually picking up the nickname "Everhard".
+It was patronized by gay men before the 1920s and by the 1930s had a reputation as the "classiest, safest, and best known of the baths," eventually picking up the nickname "Everhard".

 The entrance was lit by two green lamps, giving it, according to patrons, the appearance of a police precinct, and giving rise to speculation that it was owned for a period by the Patrolmen's Benevolent Association of the City of New York (a claim that was vehemently denied after patrons died in a 1977 fire).

 Emlyn Williams described a visit in 1927: